MayuBhattu/CodeFunDo/README.md

 # CodeFunDo

-### Main Idea – To Develop an App and a Database of victims and rescuers to optimize the post disaster management
+### Main Idea – To Develop an App and a Database of victims and rescuers to optimize the post-disaster management

 The App will do the following:-